Transformer Architecture

 1. The Big Picture: Encoder-Decoder

 The original Transformer (Vaswani et al., 2017) was designed for machine translation.
-It consists of two stacks:
+It abandons recurrence (like LSTMs) entirely, relying strictly on attention mechanisms to draw global dependencies between inputs and outputs.
+The architecture consists of two primary stacks:

-- Encoder: Processes the input sequence (e.g., English sentence) into a contextualized representation.
+- Encoder: Processes the input sequence (e.g., an English sentence) in parallel, transforming it into a rich, contextualized mathematical representation.

-- Decoder: Generates the output sequence (e.g., French sentence) one token at a time, attending to the Encoder’s output.
+- Decoder: Generates the output sequence (e.g., a French sentence) autoregressively (one token at a time), continuously attending to the Encoder’s output and its own previously generated tokens.

 Architecture Diagram